 Spokane County Regional Water Reclamation Facility, operated by Jacobs, processes 8 million gallons per day (mgd) of wastewater collected from both incorporated and unincorporated areas around the Spokane Valley.

-IER proposed AMALGAM-60 (60% Mg(OH)2) as the alternative to caustic soda for cost, safety, and performance benefits.
+IER proposed ALKA-Mag+ (60% Mg(OH)2) as the alternative to caustic soda for cost, safety, and performance benefits.

-• After seeing usage reduction in bench top experiments, Jacobs was interested in performing an on-line trial of AMALGAM-60.
+• After seeing usage reduction in bench top experiments, Jacobs was interested in performing an on-line trial of ALKA-Mag+.

 • IER provided and installed the equipment needed for a 90 day trial.
 This included two 1000 gallon poly tanks with agitators and a metering pump with associated feed lines and valves.